promisingcoder/linkedin-profile-extractor/README.md

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please create an issue or submit a pull request.
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request